Zuraiz270/open-source-project-sustainability-study/paper_outline.md

 - **Prediction, not causation:** This is an observational study.
 All findings represent predictive associations, not causal relationships.
 We cannot claim that adding governance documentation *causes* sustainability—only that it *predicts* it.
 Correlation may arise from confounding factors (e.g., better maintainers implement both governance AND sustain projects).
 - **Temporal confounds:** Cross-sectional snapshot cannot capture dynamic evolution

-### Interpretation guidance:

-> **Important:** Throughout this paper, terms like "associated with," "predicts," and "differentiates" describe statistical relationships, not causal mechanisms.
-Practitioners should interpret findings as indicators for assessment, not guaranteed interventions.

 ---

 # 6. CONCLUSIONS